ralna/hmat_lib/docs/source/theory/hodlr_theory.rst

 Lastly, the above procedure can be repeated for the two diagonal blocks:

 .. image:: img/conversion2.svg
+   :alt: Diagram showing the conversion from a height 1 HODLR to a height 2
+         HODLR.

 splitting each block into quarters and compressing the two off-diagonal sub-blocks.
 This can be repeated any number of times, yielding a HODLR matrix: